rafamel/ensurism/README.md

   * `data`: the input data.
   * `schema`: either a *JSON Schema object* with a `type` property, or a valid schema type, as a *string*.
   * `options`: *optional* object with optional properties:
+    * `name`: a name to be used for error messages; if empty, `schema.title` will be used instead when available.
     * `assert`: whether to assert the final output value is not `undefined`.
 * Returns: a clone of the input `data` with, if it applies, the default values assigned as specified by `schema`.